nuthrash/Minax/MinaxWebTranslator/Readme.md

      - For exmaple, Chinese is Logogram, and English is Phonogram, the syntax and word sequence are very different with each other.
      - When you select Google Translate to translate English to Japanese, you may get a acceptable result.
 But in the reverse direction is not so.
      - When you select Baidu Translator to translate between Chinese and Japanese, the result is acceptable on bi-direction, that's because these two languages are Logogram.
-3. Translate and Pray
+3. Press (Translate button) and Pray
-   - No matter what, the Translating engines are Machine Translation, you should not expect them would translate very well!!
+   - No matter what, these Translating engines are Machine Translation, you should not expect them would translate very well!!

-If you do not understand what I talk about, you could try every engine many times to find what is the best with you.
+If you do not understand what I talk about, you could try every engine many times to find what is the best for you.